azizhk/next-workbox/README.md

 - Reload all existing tabs when Service Worker is updated to avoid state mismatch.
 - Update service worker when user navigates (by clicking on link or some action)
 - Update service worker when user refreshes the page
+- How to use assetPrefix when assets are uploaded to CDN

 TODO:

-- Use assetPrefix when assets are uploaded to CDN
 - Precache HTML assets as well when in export mode.

 Reading: